 We have already started to use MVI in our projects at Nodes, so I was quite interested to see how others approached this.
 The talk started with an introduction to Model-View-Intent pattern and slowly transformed into the speaker describing their solution to the problem: Roxie library.
 Roxie is the Android implementation of principles introduced by Redux and all of its concepts:

-sealed classthat represents the result of the domain interaction (i.e.
+Change - a sealed class that represents the result of the domain interaction (i.e. Interactor result)

 Also if I got any of you interested, you could check this article with some examples and excellent points about readability and writing tests.